SCWells72/sirono-common/README.md

 ## Getting set up
 #### Get the Code
 You'll need to checkout the git repository from github.
-Feel free to use the client of your choice.
-You can familiarize yourself with using git/github from the command line [here](https://help.github.com/articles/set-up-git)
+Feel free to use the client of your choice (you can familiarize yourself with using git/github from the command line [here](https://help.github.com/articles/set-up-git))

 Create a directory for the repo:
 ```